Skip to main content

 Alternative options to mid cap stocks

-• Large cap stocks: These offer stability and consistent returns but may have lower long-term growth potential.
+• Large cap stocks: These offer stability and consistent returns over time but may have lower long-term growth potential.

 • Small cap stocks: Very high risk but also the potential for substantial returns over time if the company grows to become a mid or large cap in the long term.